vanamalisedimbi/Color-Detection/README.md

 Color Detection using python.

-**THIS IS THE NEW VERSION, WITH BETTER ACCURACY AND USES pygame INSTEAD**
+**THIS IS THE NEW VERSION, WITH BETTER ACCURACY AND USES pygame INSTEAD.**

 The python file is a model that will take an image from the user, and can 'pick' the colour that the mouse is pointing at.